 It is very understandable that you would not get comfortable beds always or not sleep under the sky always.
 Trekking does not mean comfort or extreme too much but at some places you can easily get proper tent with sleeping bags or rest houses.
 So before journey research or interact with local for basic facilities as it is not good to show daring attitude at mountains.

 Comeback with memories and cherish your first trekking experience.
-It is always a great experience to stay and roam around the remote hilly areas and witness the surreal beauty of the nature.
+It is always a great experience to stay and roam around the remote hilly areas and witness the surreal beauty of nature.